16 Surprising Signs Your Mother Is Toxic

 13. She uses the silent treatment as a form of punishment.

-Toxic mothers often resort to the silent treatment when they’re displeased with you.
+Toxic mums often resort to the silent treatment when they’re displeased with you.
 They might ignore your calls, texts, or even your presence, leaving you feeling isolated, confused, and anxious.
-This passive-aggressive behaviour is a form of emotional manipulation designed to make you feel guilty and seek their approval.
+Passive-aggressive behaviour like this is a form of emotional manipulation designed to make you feel guilty and seek their approval.

 14. She creates drama and chaos wherever she goes.